Funding bias

-Funding bias, also known as sponsorship bias, funding outcome bias, funding publication bias, and funding effect, refers to the tendency of a scientific study to support the interests of the study's financial sponsor.
+Funding bias, also known as sponsorship bias, funding outcome bias, funding publication bias, and funding effect, is a tendency of a scientific study to support the interests of the study's financial sponsor.
 This phenomenon is recognized sufficiently that researchers undertake studies to examine bias in past published studies.
 Funding bias has been associated, in particular, with research into chemical toxicity, tobacco, and pharmaceutical drugs.
 It is an instance of experimenter's bias.

 Causes

 Human nature

 The psychology text Influence: Science and Practice describes the act of reciprocity as a trait in which a person feels obliged to return favors.
 This trait is embodied in all human cultures.
 Human nature may influence even the most ethical researchers to be affected by their sponsors, although they may genuinely deny it.

 Misconduct

 Scientific malpractice involving shoddy research or data manipulation does occur in rare instances.
 Often, however, the quality of manufacturers' studies are at least as good as studies that were not funded by a special interest.
 Therefore, bias usually occurs for other reasons.